 How do you relax after a hard day at work?

 I usually end the day with just one drink.

 What advice would you give a young student who wants to create homegrown liqueur and a distillery like you have?

 I would advise them to do their homework and research before embarking on the project, as a project like this requires a significant amount of time and resources.

 A team of expats creates the first Made-in-Singapore gin that pays homage to the city with its orchid botanicals

 NESTLING IN THE LEAFY SUBURBS of Mandai you may catch the intriguing scent of juniper and orchid wafting in the air.
 Those are the botanical scents that come from the distillery of 100% Made in Singapore Tanglin Gin.
-The gin won the Silver Award at The San Francisco World Spirits Competition (SFWSC), where more than 3000 spirits were judged.
+Tanglin Orchid Gin was awarded Silver Medal at the 2019 San Francisco World Spirits Competition (SFWSC), where more than 3000 spirits were judged.
 The Gin also picked up the Silver Medal at the 2018 Cathay Pacific Hong Kong International Wine & Spirit Competition.

 Expat founders Tim Whitefield, Andy Hodgson (both British), Charlie van Eeden (Dutch) and Chris Box (Australian) realised their dream and created Tanglin Gin, named after the neighbourhood with roots as a spice growing area.

 We wanted to feature botanicals that were a mix of Chinese, Malay, Indonesian and Indian, with the obvious European Juniper.
 We initially shortlisted about 20 botanicals, narrowed it down to 15, swapped a few in and out and finally settled on 11.
 This took about 18 months, and at last count about 90 or so tests to get the right balance.
 The next flavour profiles are coming together a bit quicker, now that we’ve established our general flavour and distilling guidelines.”